weiwei2285762217/ChatGPT-Python-Applications/README.md

 ### Requirements

 - Please refer to the `requirements.txt` for dependencies.
-- Run this command in terminal to install the require : `pip install -r requirements.txt`
+- Run this command in terminal to install the required modules : `pip install -r requirements.txt`
 - Do you like cats?
 If don't then the code will not run!

 <br>